reorx/jsoncv/README.md

 # jsoncv

-A toolkit to construct your Curriculum Vitae/Résumé using JSON and produce stylish HTML/PDF documents.
+A toolkit for building your CV with JSON and creating stylish HTML/PDF files.

 jsoncv comprises the following components:
 1. Schema